mariocki/hyperion-docker/Readme.md

 ## TIPS
 Replying to operator request e.g. `/r 00,cancel`

+Get back into TSO/ISPF from the READY prompt: `ispf`

 `Ctrl-n` brings up the menu in c3270

 Reattaching to a session in TSO console: `logon <username> reconnect`